JingRachaelZhu/CrackLeetcode/LinkedList/876. Middle of the Linked List/README.md

 ## Ideas
 **idea 1**
-`normal iterating the list 1.5 times`
+`normal iteration the list 1.5 times`
 1. First,get the length of the linked list by iterating the whole lined list.
 2. Then define a val called `cur` that pointing to the head of the linked list, then iterating the linked list until the `cur` reaches the mid position.